bodiem13/Relo/00_REPO_GDRIVE_UPLOAD/team046repo/README.md

 #### Amenities Data
-1. A Python data script was used to make an API call to the Foursquare API.
+1. A Python script was used to make API calls to the Foursquare Places API.
 Prior to making the API calls, the code takes in a list of states (in the continental USA) and returns a list of zip codes.
-For each zip code, an API call is then made with the given parameters for the amenity in question.
-The returned data is then checked for completeness, and stored in a CSV file.
+For each zip code, an API call is then made to the "venues" API endpoint with the category type parameter set to the amenity type in question (https://developer.foursquare.com/docs/api-reference/venues/search/).
+The returned data is then checked for completeness, and stored in a CSV file per state.
+Once all states' data is retrieved, the script performs a merge across all state level CSV files to consolidate all in to a single CSV file.
 To obtain the necessary data, this process was executed on each of the following amenities: grocery stores, gyms, parks (local only, state and national excluded), harware stores, and medical facilities.

 #### Locations

 * Raw census data: `/raw_data/census_tables`
 * Census data description: `/docs/Census Data Gathering and Prep.docx`
-* Census data preparation Code: `/data/etl_scripts/2018_5Yr_ACS/01_process_data.census.gov_downloads__v4.ipynb`
+* Census data preparation code: `/data/etl_scripts/2018_5Yr_ACS/01_process_data.census.gov_downloads__v4.ipynb`
-* Census tract shape data preparation code: `/data/etl_scripts/prepare_census_tract_geojson.ipynb`
+* Census tract shape data preparation code: `/data/etl_scripts/census_tract_geojson_prep/prepare_census_tract_geojson.ipynb`
 * Census tract raw shape data: `/raw_data/census_tract_geometries`
 * Census tract prepared shape data: `/data/shape_data/all_census_tract_shapes.json.gz`
-* Amenities scraping code: `/data/amenities/data-import/` NOTE: See README.md in this folder for additional info on the scraping process.
+* Amenities scraping code: `/data/amenities/data-import/` (NOTE: See the README_AMENITIES.md in this folder for additional info on the scraping process.)
 * Amenities raw data: `/data/amenities/source-data`